machal/cssmine-content/nastroje-npm-bower.md

 Bower vs npm
 ------------

-Now, let's review differences in purpose:
+Now, let's review differences based on their purpose:

 -   npm is a package system for Javascript.
 A coder uses it for personal development needs.

 -   Bower is a package system for front-end.
 It is used for web components.

-The package systems differ not only in purpose but in saving dependencies as
+The package systems differ not only in purpose but in the way they save dependencies as well:
-well:

 -   npm installs packages and their dependencies, one at a time.
-As a result of this, the directory the packages are installed into, contains multiple package versions.
+As a result of this, the directory the packages are installed into contains multiple package versions.
 This makes perfect sense when using Grunt plugins: every packages requires a different dependency.

 -   Bower, on the other hand, installs all dependencies at once.
-This also makes perfect sense - you want a single jQuery on a web site.
+This also makes perfect sense - you want a single jQuery version on your web site.

 Therefore, when running a standard project, the `bower_components` directory will contain much less data than the `node_modules` directory.